Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (i) the street address of the proposed return collection facility;

-(iii) the name, address, telephone number and facsimile number of the owner of the proposed return collection facility;
+(iii) the name, address, email address, telephone number and facsimile number of the owner of the proposed return collection facility;

-(iv) the name, address, telephone number and facsimile number of a person available for 24 hour emergency contact;
+(iv) the name, address, email address, telephone number and facsimile number of a person available for 24 hour emergency contact;

-(v) the proposed commencement date for the collection of household hazardous waste;
+(v) the proposed commencement date for the collection of hazardous waste;

-(b) despite section 43 (1), (2) and (3), make a registration report and apply for a registered site number by completing and submitting to a director the information in Form 1 of Schedule 5 or, in the alternative, the information required by a form provided by a director for this purpose;
+(b) despite section 43 (1), (2) and (3) and regardless of the quantity of hazardous waste, make a registration report and apply for a generator registration number by completing and submitting to a director the information in Form 1 of Schedule 5 or, in the alternative, the information required by a form provided by a director for this purpose;

 (c) despite section 43 (4), if there is a material change to the information submitted in a registration report, notify a director of the change by completing and submitting a report in Form 1 of Schedule 5 or, in the alternative, the information required by a form provided by a director for this purpose.

-(2) Every return collection facility must comply with all of the following specifications:
+(2) Subject to subsection (5), every return collection facility must comply with the following requirements:

 (i) the hours of operation of the return collection facility,